 What if my state does not have rules for keeping a journal?

-Even if your state does not require keeping a journal (such as Alabama), or only requires a journal in certain cases (such as Florida, which requires a journal for online notarizations, but not for other types of notarizations) it’s still a good practice to keep a journal record of all your notarizations.
+Even if your state does not require keeping a journal (such as Alabama), or only requires a journal in certain cases (such as Florida, which requires an electronic journal record only for remote online notarizations that must be retained for 10 years after the date of the notarial act, but does not require a journal for other types of notarizations) it’s still a good practice to keep a journal record of all your notarizations.
 The information in a completed journal could be vital to proving you acted properly if you’re ever accused of negligence or fraud in a court of law.
 Also, journals often contain sensitive personal information about your customers, such as addresses, driver’s license numbers or other data that could be used for fraud or identity theft.
 So even if your state does not require you to maintain old journal records, it’s advisable to keep them for a period of time in the event one of your previous notarizations is challenged or questioned in a court case.

 In the absence of official state rules for the disposal of a journal, The Notary Public Code of Professional Responsibility recommends safeguarding and storing each journal for at least 10 years from the date of the last entry in the journal.